Skip to main content

 • Set the event date — The date the record relates to, so it lands in the right spot on the timeline.
 This defaults to today's date, so you'll likely want to update it.

-• Choose a label — Pick a record type like Note, Assessment.
+• Choose a label — Pick a record type like Note, Assessment, or whichever label fits the document best.

 Once you've checked the details for each document, click Next.